-As of 31 December 2016, the Executive Committee comprises the CEO and five other officers.
+As of 31 December 2017, the Executive Committee comprises the CEO and two other officers.
 The Executive Committee, under the direction of the CEO and the control of the Board, conducts the operational management of the Group pursuant to the Company's organizational regulations.

-During the Board and Board Committee meetings, the members of the Executive Committee reports whenever required.
+During the Board of Directors and Board Committees meetings, the members of the Executive Committee report whenever required.
 The members of the Executive Committee are appointed by the Board upon proposal by the NCC.

-The Executive Committee is responsible for implementation of the decisions made by the Board and the Board Committees.
+The Executive Committee is responsible for implementation of the decisions made by the Board of Directors and the Board Committees.
 It prepares the Business Plan for the Board's decisions, approves material contracts and allocates financial, personnel and other resources within the Group as well as supervising senior management.
 The Executive Committee meets as often as required together with the senior management.
 The meetings usually cover the following topics: licensing activities related to development programs, clinical research business development, resource allocation, competitive situation and trends in the economic environment, corporate affairs (including important contracts), public and investor relations, human resources and taxes, legal and compliance.

-Members:
+Members